equinor/fmu-config/docs/installation.rst

 **A normal user will not need to install anything!**

-The stable and bleeding release of the scripts is distributed within Equinor, either through
+The stable and bleeding release of the scripts is distributed within Equinor through Komodo.
-/project/res or Komodo.
 The front-end to run is the ``fmuconfig`` script:

 .. code-block:: console